FabricMC/fabric-docs/develop/items/custom-data-components.md

 ### Fixing the Error {#fixing-the-error}

-Let's combine those two solutions.
-So we will read the value with a default value of `0`, but we'll also hide the tooltip if the component is not present on the stack.
+We're going to go with the third option.
+So along with adding a default component value, we'll also check if the component is present on the stack and only show the tooltip if it is.

 @[code transcludeWith=::3](@/reference/latest/src/main/java/com/example/docs/item/custom/CounterItem.java)

-If you implement both of these solutions and hover over the item without the component, you should see that it displays "Used 0 times" and no longer crashes the game.
+Start the game again and hover over the item without the component, you should see that it displays "Used 0 times" and no longer crashes the game.

 ![Tooltip showing "Used 0 times"](/assets/develop/items/custom_component_2.png)